MarcusLongton/Capstone_Project_Marcus_Longton/README.md

-# Capstone Project: Exploratory Data Analysis (EDA) and Baseline Model
+# Capstone Project: Predicting Ocean Water Visibility (Turbidity) for Spear Fishing.

 ## Overview

-This project is the initial stage of my Capstone, focusing on exploratory data analysis (EDA), feature engineering, and the development of a baseline machine learning model.
+This project is centered around being able to predict when is a good day to go spearfishing.
+To answer solve this problem, I utilized every tool at my disposal from beginning to end.
+First with an Exploratory Data Analysis (EDA) to finally training the most advanced models at the end of my examination.
-The goal of this phase is to understand the underlying structure and relationships within the dataset and build a simple baseline model to predict turbidity, which will be further refined in Module 24.
+The goal was to understand the underlying structure and relationships within the dataset and build a model to predict turbidity

 ## Research Question